journeyapps/android-sdk-installer/README.md

 [Journey][1] - Build enterprise mobile apps for iOS and Android.
 Work in the cloud, code in JavaScript and forget about back-end development.

+## Notable alternatives

+If you're using Gradle, https://github.com/JakeWharton/sdk-manager-plugin handles the installation of the SDK, as well as keeping it up to date, with minimal configuration.

+If you are using Travis CI, they added [built-in support](http://docs.travis-ci.com/user/languages/android/) for Android.
+You can use the above Gradle plugin on top of Travis' Android support.

 ## Update - 2014/06/27 - Android SDK r23

 With the release of Android SDK version 23, there are some backwards-incompatible changes: